kitsunehivern/OI-Resolver/README.md

 ### Control the resolver

-You can use the following commands:
+If you successfully click the submit button, a splash screen will appear.
+Press `Enter` to start the resolver.
+Then, you can use the following keys:
 - Press `N` to move to the **N**ext submission.
 - Press `A` to **A**uto-play the resolver.
 - Press `R` to **R**eset the resolver.